-There you are, scanning the Byte website, admiring their treatment times and innovative features.
+There you are, scanning the Byte website, admiring their convenience, reasonable prices, and innovative features.
 If there’s one thing that could potentially give you pause, it’s the price.
 Byte treatment is more affordable than traditional orthodontics like braces and Invisalign, but it’s still not cheap.
 And this often causes potential customers to hope for insurance coverage.

 Table of Contents

 Does Aetna Cover Orthodontics?

 Some of Aetna’s dental plans include orthodontic benefits and others don’t.
 If you have orthodontic benefits as part of your plan, you’ll most likely receive coverage for comprehensive orthodontic treatment, including braces, Invisalign, or potentially at-home aligners.
 Be aware though, that orthodontic benefits rarely cover 100% of your treatment costs, and they often come with certain restrictions.